Ofcom Fines Kick Online Entertainment $1 Million for AV Noncompliance

 The agency will impose a daily penalty of 200 pounds on the company until it responds, or for a period of 60 days, whichever is sooner.

-Ofcom has also issued a provisional decision that Youngtek Solutions has failed to implement age checks and to respond to information requests.
-Meanwhile, the agency is expanding the scope of its ongoing investigations into four other adult companies over whether they have properly responded to information requests.
+In other Ofcom investigations, the agency has issued a provisional decision that Youngtek Solutions has failed to implement age checks and has failed to respond to information requests.
+Meanwhile, Ofcom is expanding the scope of its ongoing investigations into four other adult companies over whether they have properly responded to information requests.
 Those companies are Fapello, Porntrex, Sun Social Media and XXBrits.

 Copyright © 2026 Adnet Media.
 All Rights Reserved.
 XBIZ is a trademark of Adnet Media.